hienvuvg/dairycattle_dataset/README.md

 Vision-related and manually annotated data is available for all 16 cows while data from wearable sensors is available for cow #1 to #10.

+Time index format is unix timestamp.
+When converting unix timestamp to datetime, it needs to be converted to Central Daylight Time (CDT) which is 5 hours off from the Coordinated Universal Time (UTC).

 <br />

 Annotated Visual Data